akka/akka-projection/docs/src/main/paradox/getting-started.md

 Scala
 :  @@snip [ShoppingCartApp.scala](/examples/src/test/scala/docs/guide/ShoppingCartApp.scala) { #guideProjectionImports }

-It's the user's responsibility to implement the means to project into the target system, the Projection will only manage the persistence of the offset (though it is possible to enlist your projection into transactions when using projection implementations that support exactly-once like the @ref:[JDBC](jdbc.md)).
+It's the user's responsibility to implement the means to project into the target system, the Projection itself will only manage the persistence of the offset (though it is possible to enlist your projection into transactions when using projection implementations that support exactly-once like the @ref:[JDBC](jdbc.md)).
-Write the code necessary to implement your projection.
-For this example we are going filter `ShoppingCartEvents.CheckedOut` events from the Source Provider and write them to a Cassandra table that can be used to see the current daily count, as well as historical counts for the number of checked out shopping carts for each day of the year.
+This guide encapsulates its data access layer in a Repository called the `DailyCheckoutProjectionRepository`.
-Implement a Cassandra repository that will manage a Cassandra table named `daily_checkouts`.
+The repository will manage two Cassandra tables:

+1. The `daily_checkouts` table will contain the actual Projection data of checked out shopping carts.
+Each row in the table will include a date, shopping cart id, item id, and item quantity.
+End users will be able to query the table by a date, cart id, or item id.
+2. The `cart_state` table is an intermediate table that represents the current state of all active shopping carts.
+This is required so that we can restore our state after the projection has been shutdown (i.e. a previously planned shutdown, a failure, or a rebalance).
+This table can also be considered a Projection, even though we are only using it to represent intermediate state in this guide.

 Scala
 :  @@snip [ShoppingCartApp.scala](/examples/src/test/scala/docs/guide/ShoppingCartApp.scala) { #guideProjectionRepo }

 Now it's time to write the Projection handler itself.
-This example uses a simple stateful Handler that will persist `ShoppingCartEvents.CheckedOut` events using the repo that was just created.
+This example uses a @apidoc[StatefulHandler] that will process `ShoppingCartEvents.Event` events from the @apidoc[SourceProvider] that we implemented earlier.
+Since this is a @apidoc[StatefulHandler] we will load our initial shopping cart state into memory by implementing `initialState`.
+The event envelopes are processed in the `process` method.
+Each type of event results in a different action to take against the Projection tables.

-The example will also occasionally log the current daily count.
+This example will also occasionally log all the checked out carts and their contents every 10 checkout events that are processed.
+The count of checkout events that are processed is represented with a mutable variable within the handler.
-Because it's not critical that the Handler counter be accurate from the start of the projection we can keep it in a simple local volatile variable.
+Because it's not critical that the logging counter be accurate from the start of the projection we can keep it in a simple local volatile variable.
-Every 10 events we will query the current daily count from the repository and log it.

 Scala
 :  @@snip [ShoppingCartApp.scala](/examples/src/test/scala/docs/guide/ShoppingCartApp.scala) { #guideProjectionHandler }